Rebel Heart Tour: Controversies

-Recording and broadcast
+Concert film

 In March 2016, Madonna announced that the Sydney, Australia shows of March 19–20, 2016 would be filmed for a tour DVD.
 Danny Tull and Nathan Rissman, who had both worked on Madonna's previous tour videos, were enlisted to direct the concert film.
 In September 2016, Madonna announced on her Instagram that she had finished watching a "rough assembly" of the tour's film, and it would be out in the next two months.
-The concert premiered on December 9, 2016 on American cable channel Showtime.
+The concert premiered on December 9, 2016, on American cable channel Showtime.
 Titled Madonna: Rebel Heart Tour, it featured the main concert as well as behind-the-scenes footage from the show.
 The international rights for the film was acquired by Alfred Haber Distribution Inc. (AHDI).
 A live album of the tour was released on September 15, 2017, in DVD, Blu-ray, CD and digital download formats.
 It contained bonus content like the Madonna: Tears of a Clown show, as well as a 22-song live double CD.